Prevent Premature Ejaculation: How to Not Cum Fast

 For example, one study published in the Journal of Sexual Medicine found that sex therapists in the United States and Canada described any total ejaculation time between three to 13 minutes as normal and not worthy of clinical concern.

-A different study, which surveyed couples in the United States, United Kingdom, Spain, Turkey and the Netherlands, found that the median intravaginal ejaculatory latency for men was slightly over five minutes (range 0.55 to 44.1 minutes), with sexual stamina declining with age.
+A different study, which surveyed couples in the United States, United Kingdom, Spain, Turkey, and the Netherlands, found that the median intravaginal ejaculatory latency for men was slightly over five minutes (range 0.55 to 44.1 minutes), with sexual stamina declining with age.

-What your “average ejaculation time” should be is a complicated question to answer largely because sexual partners usually don’t have the same needs, preferences and expectations — not to mention variables like different penetrative sex acts and foreplay.
+What your “average ejaculation time” should be is a complicated question to answer largely because sexual partners usually don’t have the same needs, preferences, and expectations — not to mention variables like different penetrative sex acts and foreplay.

-Why Do I Climax So Quickly?
+Why Do I Cum So Fast?

-Your levels of luteinizing hormone (LH)
+Your luteinizing hormone levels

 Your levels of prolactin and thyroid-stimulating hormone (TSH)